asefahmed500/Cally-IO/src/README.md

 ### 4. Appwrite Setup

 To make the application fully functional, you must configure your Appwrite project with the required database collections and storage buckets.
-For a detailed, step-by-step guide on setting up the necessary attributes and permissions, please refer to the **Appwrite Setup** section in `documentation.txt`.
+For a detailed, step-by-step guide on setting up the necessary attributes and permissions, please refer to the **Appwrite Setup** section in `/documentation.txt`.

 ### 5. Running the Development Server